MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/content-safety-overview.md

-tbd

-## How it works
+---
+title: Azure AI Content Safety overview
+titleSuffix: Azure AI Studio
+description: Learn how to use Azure AI Content Safety in Azure AI Studio to detect harmful user-generated and AI-generated content in applications and services.
+manager: nitinme
+ms.service: azure-ai-studio
+ms.custom:
+  - ignite-2024
+ms.topic: overview
+ms.date: 11/09/2024
+ms.author: pafarley
+author: PatrickFarley
+---

+# What is Azure AI Content Safety?

 Azure AI Content Safety is an AI service that detects harmful user-generated and AI-generated content in applications and services.
 Azure AI Content Safety includes various APIs that allow you to detect and prevent the output of harmful content.
-The interactive Content Safety try out page in AI Studio allows you to view, explore, and try out sample code for detecting harmful content across different modalities.
+The interactive Content Safety **try out** page in AI Studio allows you to view, explore, and try out sample code for detecting harmful content across different modalities.

 ## Features
 tbd image?

 You can use Azure AI Content Safety for many scenarios:

-Text Content:
+**Text content**:
 - Moderate text content: This feature scans and moderates text content, identifying and categorizing it based on different levels of severity to ensure appropriate responses.
 - Groundedness detection: This filter determines if the AI's responses are based on trusted, user-provided sources, ensuring that the answers are "grounded" in the intended material.
 This is helpful for improving the reliability and factual accuracy of responses.
 - Protected material detection for text: This identifies protected text material, such as known song lyrics, articles, or other content, ensuring that the AI doesn’t output these without permission.